copernicus-mogley/zkav.club/README.md

 ### Recording Station

-Zk Av Club Recording Station is a simple setup we bring to events so people can record solid audio/video without bringing gear or a production team.
+Zk Av Club Recording Station is a simple setup we bring to the field so people can record solid audio/video without bringing gear or a production team.

 You bring the conversation.
 We handle the mics and capture.
 Nothing gets published without your approval.

 What comes out of it is a shared public good: an open, community-made archive that future creators, filmmakers, and historians can actually use.

-We publish multi-angle camera originals, uncompressed audio, and meaningful metadata.
+We publish multi-angle camera originals, uncompressed audio, and clean metadata.
 After guest approval, the originals are released under CC BY-SA.

+We hand off the originals, the metadata, and the credits so others can keep building.

 [Read the details](/recording-station/) (how it works, licensing + consent).